d0tTino/docs-/docs/non-ai-research/anti-fragile-studio.md

 !!! tip "Deliverable"
     Provide a spreadsheet or calculator template that applies the formula and table to produce consistent project quotes.

+### Spreadsheet Setup Instructions

+1. **Create your data entry tab.** List project name, client, target outcome, and due dates at the top so every quote has context.
+2. **Add base assumptions.** Store your base hourly rate, minimum project fee, and preferred profit margin in dedicated cells that feed every calculation.
+3. **Estimate focus hours.** Break the work into milestones (research, sketch, final render, delivery) and estimate flow-state hours for each milestone.
+Sum them into a single `Estimated Production Hours` cell.
+4. **Score cognitive load factors.** Recreate Table 1 as dropdown selectors.
+Each selection adds to a `Project Complexity Multiplier` cell so the fee updates automatically.
+5. **Output the fee.** Display the calculated project fee, suggested deposit, and remaining balance.
+Include a note that ties the fee to the value delivered.
+6. **Track historical data.** Archive completed estimates with actual hours spent to refine future multipliers and expose chronic friction patterns with specific clients or project types.

+### Scenario Walkthrough

+- **Project:** Character illustration for a game studio.
+- **Estimated production hours:** 18 hours of painting and iteration.
+- **Base hourly rate:** $120.
+- **Complexity multiplier:**
+  - Stakeholders: Two art directors reviewing (+0.2).
+  - Revision rounds: Two included (+0.2).
+  - Meetings: Weekly check-in call (+0.2).
+  - Client organisation: References arrive piecemeal (+0.4).
+  - Timeline: Rush delivery (+0.4).
+- **Calculation:** `(18 × 120) × (1.0 + 0.2 + 0.2 + 0.2 + 0.4 + 0.4) =
+  $2,592`.
+- **Payment schedule:** $1,296 deposit, $1,296 on completion.
+Because the multiplier doubled the base fee, document the friction risks in your proposal so the client understands what their behaviour is purchasing.

+### Multiplier Worksheet Prompts

+Use the worksheet below during discovery calls to capture friction signals before they escalate:

+- Does the client require **multiple file formats** or platform-specific exports? (+0.2 if more than two formats are requested.)
+- Are there **external approvals** (legal, lore teams, licensors) that may stall feedback? (+0.2 to +0.4 depending on the number of hops.)
+- Will the project force **task switching** with mid-week check-ins or surprise demos? (+0.2 if the schedule interrupts planned focus blocks.)
+- How much **reference gathering** must you perform? (+0.2 if you must do significant research; +0.4 if the client has none.)
+- Are there **emotional stakes** (e.g., VIP client, live launch event) that will spike urgent messages? (+0.2 if probable.)

 ## Section 3: Defending Your Focus — The Boundary-Setting Playbook